 You can also target pests in your yard directly by applying DE around tunnel entrances and other areas that you know bugs like to hide or travel through.

 Since DE is easily washed away and blown around, you will have to reapply after each storm, windy day, and after your sprinklers have gone off.

 Although DE works only when the powder is dry, it can be applied in a wet form; it will only take effect once the powder has dried out.
 Diatomaceous earth spray is particularly useful outside, especially when applying to areas where a fine layer of dust is likely to blow away.

-The wet application method makes the DE stick, so remains effective on the outside of the home, as well as on the inside
+Note: The wet application method makes the DE stick, so remains effective for longer.

 Simply make up the spray (as below) and use a garden sprayer to apply the solution where needed.

 How to Make Diatomaceous Earth Spray